What is metadata?

 Once you select a digital asset in Pics.io, you can see all the information about this file in the Infopanel on the right.
-All the available metadata is captured from your digital asset and stored in the corresponding fields, according to the rules describes above.
+All the available metadata is captured from your asset and stored in the corresponding fields, according to the rules describes above.

 Some fields may remain empty because apparently there was no available information inside the asset.
 You can fill in these fields manually with the information you find necessary.

 All the fields are divided into 5 categories.

 This is where you can find these fields in the Infopanel:

 Please note this is the default schema of metadata fields.
 If it’s not convenient enough for you, you can always change the arrangement of these fields.
 Learn more about custom fields settings here.

 How does Pics.io save changes that I make in the metadata?

 A big advantage of Pics.io is that all the changes you make in the metadata fields in Pics.io are automatically pushed to your Google Drive.
 This information is saved within your asset and remains available after you download it and work with it outside Pics.io, e.g. in Lightroom or in a similar service.

 Pics.io saves the metadata much in the same way as it captured it from the asset, as it was described above.